Last updated on July 6th, 2023

 Let’s face it, there are times when you simply lose motivation to practice your instrument and aren’t sure what to do to help you get back to playing.
 In this post, I want to encourage and share 6 benefits of recording to make practicing music fun and effective.

 There are many recording software and apps that you can use on your laptop/computer or phone which you can take advantage of to practice and record music which we’ll cover at the end of the post.
+I’ll also add the tools I use for my home recording setup at the end.
 Let’s get started.